-However, Medium is a shared space.
-We want many different kinds of ideas and people to thrive here.
-Some types of speech tend to stop good conversation from ever happening rather than advancing it.
-In deciding whether someone has violated the rules, we will take into account things like the context and nature of the posted information and applicable privacy laws.
+In deciding whether someone has violated the rules, we will take into account things like newsworthiness, the context and nature of the posted information, and applicable laws.

 Threats of violence and incitement

-We don’t allow content that promotes violence or hatred against people based on characteristics like race, ethnicity, national origin, religion, disability, disease, age, sexual orientation, gender, or gender identity.
+We do not allow content that promotes violence or hatred against people based on characteristics like race, ethnicity, national origin, religion, disability, disease, age, sexual orientation, gender, or gender identity.

-Medium exists to share and discuss ideas, not to exact revenge or put private people on blast.
+Medium exists to share and discuss ideas.
 We don’t tolerate harassment, which includes:

-- Bullying or shaming someone, or posting things likely to encourage others to do so
+- Bullying, threatening, or shaming someone, or posting things likely to encourage others to do so

 - Posting copies of private communications between private individuals without the explicit consent of all parties to the communication

-- Posting content primarily to drive traffic to, or increase the search rankings of, an external site
+- Posting content primarily to drive traffic to, or increase the search rankings of, an external site, product, or service

 - Scraping and reposting content from other sources for the primary purpose of generating revenue or other personal gains